supabase-community/sql-examples/content/sql/alter-column-type.md

 alter table table_name
     alter column column_name type new_data_type;

--- assuming the table name is "todos", and a int4 column "page_count" -- this will set the "page_count" type to "text"
+-- assuming the table name is "todos", and a column "page_count" with type int -- this will set the "page_count" type to "text"

 alter table todos